coreassistance/ssfsb/readme.markdown

 1. Create a `ssfsb.name` file containing your desired server name.
 2. Place it alongside the `ssfsb.php` file on your server.

+### Resizing

+The default size of this Status Board panel is 4 by 4 tiles.
+The panel can be adjusted to between 4 and 16 tiles wide within Status Board.

 ## History

 ### 1.0